Xquiset/SetHomesTwo/README.md

 # Set Homes Two

 ### Introduction
-This plugin allows players to set multiple homes across the various worlds and teleport to with ease.
+This plugin allows players to set multiple homes, across various worlds, and then teleport to them with ease.
 Additionally, server admins have the ability to blacklist certain dimensions, restricting the ability to set a home in those dimensions.
 If a home has already been created in a dimension and that dimension gets blacklisted later, the player will still see the home in their inventory, but will not be able to teleport to it.
-Using the config you can control setting such as a maximum number of homes, teleport cool down, teleport delay, and their respective messages that get display to the user.
+Using the config you can control settings such as: a maximum number of homes, teleport cool down, and teleport delay.
+As well, all the messages sent to the user are fully customizable.

 ### Installation
-Simply place the downloaded jar into your server plugins folder edit the config.yml file to get set-homes set up.
+Simply place the downloaded jar into your server's "plugins" folder and launch the server.
+A default config will be created on the first launch and then after that feel free to make any edits you like.
-An example setup can be found before the screenshots section.
+An example setup can also be found right before the screenshots section.

 **NOTE**: For `maxHomes` to work you must install the soft dependency below, and setup groups for the respective permissions plugin.